OladetounJed/Octavia/README.md

 This is a Vue Progressive Web App Built

-On Currency Converter API using Firebase Aunthntication
+On Currency Converter API using Firebase Aunthentication

 that allows Users create Account and Log in to convert Dollar to Naira